acorbin3/P3achB0t/README.md

 Make sure you have Java 11

 # How to setup & build the project
 Its recommended that you use InteliJ IDEA for the development environment.
-Currently we are using Java 11
+Currently, we are using Java 11

 ## Importing Steps
 1. Clone the repo from the commandline, GitHub desktop GUI or even within InteliJ